scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   registered.
 * Paths to far ASes are available from neighboring ASes.
 Clients obtain paths to remote ASes from their local control service.
 * Control services respond to requests from remote ASes by reversing the path via which the request came.
-* Clients find the relevant control service endpoint by resolving a "service address" (that is an address where the `DT/DL` field of the common header is set to 1/0 (see {{I-D.scion-dp}}).
+* Clients find the relevant control service endpoint by resolving a "service address" (that is an address where the `DT/DL` field of the common header is set to 1/0 (see {{I-D.dekater-scion-dataplane}}).

 The mechanics of service address resolution are the following: